alperenbelgic/backend-flow-controller/README.md

 - Code is not working, we do not know why.
 There is no logging.
 - I cannot find the code piece I should change.
 - I really do not know how the application flows
+- I cannot decide in which state the application is now.
+I do not know which rows and which columns are used to decide for current state.
 - I am not sure how I should desing the API.
 Which web services I should call, which orders etc.